sinoz/nds-api/README.md

 # NDS API
-A simple to use framework that allows users to extract or make raw use of resources such as images from NDS ROMs.
+A low level API that allows users to extract or make raw use of resources such as images from NDS ROMs.
 The framework aims for high performing I/O operations and makes use of non-blocking NIO to achieve this.
 It also aims for a complete thread-safe usage so users may perform I/O operations concurrently.
+It is recommended to build a domain layer on top of this API.

 #### The following file system formats are supported:
   - [ ] NARC (Nitro Archive)